varunnn789/Portfolio-Website/_build/html/_sources/intro.md

 [![alt text](1702719279002.jpeg)]

 A data-driven professional with a strong foundation in Data Science and Civil Engineering, currently pursuing a Master's degree in Data Science at the University at Buffalo.
-Skilled in programming languages such as Java, Python, R, and JavaScript, with expertise in data management, analytics, and visualization tools including MSSQL, SQLite, PowerBI, and MATLAB.
+Skilled in programming languages such as Python, SQL, Java, and JavaScript, with expertise in data management, analytics, and visualization tools including PowerBI, Tableau, and advanced statistical techniques.

-Experienced in developing predictive models, web applications, and machine learning solutions across diverse projects, demonstrating proficiency in areas such as recession forecasting, natural language processing, and reinforcement learning.
-Possesses a proven track record in the pharmaceutical industry, having worked on forecasting models, automation of reporting processes, and data-driven decision-making.
+Experienced in developing predictive models and machine learning solutions across diverse projects, with a focus on the pharmaceutical industry.
+Demonstrated proficiency in forecasting, automation, and data-driven decision-making through roles at Viscadia and IQVIA.
+Adept at leveraging statistical techniques and machine learning algorithms to extract meaningful insights from complex datasets, to enhance business processes and strategic decision-making.

-Currently focused on expanding knowledge in advanced data science techniques and their practical applications, while leveraging past experience in data analysis, forecasting, and project management.
-Committed to driving innovation and efficiency through the strategic application of data science and machine learning methodologies.
+Currently expanding knowledge in the field of data science while applying analytical and problem-solving skills to real-world challenges.
+Committed to driving innovation through the strategic application of data science methodologies, particularly in the pharmaceutical and healthcare sectors.
+Passionate about exploring the intersection of data science and healthcare to enhance patient outcomes and optimize healthcare delivery systems.

 ## Quick Links